dfinity/dre-airflow/docs/report/README.md

 DAGs appear to be discovered and loaded from the Python `sys.path` environment.
 There is also a folder specified by configuration where DAGs are loaded from.
-The DRE Airflow repository contains specifics.
+The DRE Airflow repository that contains this document also contains custom DAGs.

 DAGs appear to be reloaded automatically when files in the DAGs folder are changed.
 Renamed DAGs leave an old DAG behind which must be deleted by hand.